Smart components are reusable website elements that can have editable areas. Go through this article to learn about everything you can do with them.

 We want these resource files to be included in Project B (or any other projects that will use the Team member component).

 But first we have to set which resources are required for Project A component library.

-Do the same for assets/images/team folder – right click on the folder in PRJ view and choose “Required by library”.
+The same can be done the same for assets/images/team folder – right click on the folder in PRJ view and choose “Add to resources”.

-Click on Save in Resource editor window to save changes.
+Click on “Save” in the Resource editor window to save changes.